Posts Tagged ‘whit honea’

 Thanks to 20th Century Fox I was able to sit down with Carrey, so I pressed him on the issue (because that’s what conspiracy theorists do).

 Jim Carrey: Well, exactly.
 That’s not a mistake.
 That comes from my love for him.
-And I invited him to the premier and he’s coming to the premier.
+And I invited him to the premiere and he’s coming to the premiere.

 Jim Carrey: Pretty cool.

 And then I got to dance with the penguins.
 Where dancing is kind of a strong word.
 Yet it was a moment for me because of the moments above, and I was a little nervous and a little hungover, and the one penguin kept falling on his ass, but it happened.

 The boys, especially the youngest who loves penguins and Mary Poppins like other kids love penguins and South Park, are beside themselves.
 They don’t know the difference between a Dick Van Dyke, a Jim Carrey, or their dad.
 They only know what they like, and they like penguins.

 The other suspicious thing I was going to discuss about penguins is the similarities between Mr. Popper’s Penguins and Mr. Holland’s Opus, because Opus, obviously, is a penguin.
 But I think that’s the only similarity, so I’ll stop there.

 And I won’t even go into this: